 General health promotion strategies address the mental, physical, spiritual, and social connections of who we are and how we live.
 Through both action and inaction people make choices about their health on a daily basis.
 Each of us has general health strategies that we are implementing all the time.
-Taking a moment to look at what your own health strategies are–giving them names, refining them, and exploring ways to improve them–is the very foundation of health.
-In the big picture, people who proactively address health on all fronts have a tendency to do better than people who do not.
 The purpose of this chapter is to provide information about life practices that promote general health, and to explore how these life practices may affect the way that individuals respond to HD.
 Despite the fact that people with the HD allele will eventually show symptoms, the expression of these symptoms can be greatly influenced by the lifestyle choices that those individuals make.

 Welcome to the “Drugs and Supplements” section of the HOPES website!
 Articles within this section will frequently use the terms “treatment” and “cure.”
 Please note, though, that the word “treatment” must not be confused with the word “cure,” for there is currently no medical cure for Huntington’s Disease (HD).
 However, while no existing drugs can actually stop or reverse the neurologicaldegeneration that HD causes, most if not all HD patients can benefit from the management of certain symptoms associated with HD, such as chorea, psychosis, and depression.
 There are well-tested drugs that have been developed to treat these symptoms, and such therapies may help ease the frustration, embarrassment, and emotional pain that often accompanies HD.
 In general, these drugs can greatly enhance the quality of life for HD patients and their families.
 Information on such symptoms and their treatments can be found by clicking here.